Matthieu114/Ecommerce-Website/Readme.md

 To try out the projet import `loginSystem.sql` file into your database

-Run Xampp or Mampp and put the projet files into the Mampp or Xampp `htdocs` folder
+Run Xampp or Mampp enable localhost over SSH and put the projet files into the Mampp or Xampp `htdocs` folder once it has been mounted

 Then go to localhost:XXXX (XXXX being your port number) in your browser to try it out !